Skip to main content

 TEACHING METHODS

-The course includes lectures with the aid of multimedia tools and materials and group work, also in flipped classroom mode.
+The course includes lectures with the aid of multimedia tools and materials.
 During the lectures there will be commented readings of literary excerpts and in-depth cultural studies aimed at contextualising the works examined: both the readings and the in-depth studies are to be understood as examples of work on the literary text, hopefully aimed at stimulating the reflections of the students, who will be invited to actively participate with interventions and questions.
 The teacher will also make available to students, in a special section of the AulaWeb e-learning portal, the slides used in the classroom and other study support materials.

 Lectures will be held in presence.
 Course attendance is not compulsory but warmly recommended.
 Students who, for justified reasons, expect not to be able to attend at least 50% of the lessons (i.e. at least 27 of the 54 hours of classroom teaching) are required to contact the teacher by e-mail at the beginning of the course in order to agree on an alternative examination programme.
 It is also recommended to attend the first lesson, during which the teaching programme and the exam rules will be presented.